eWaterCycle/infra/README.md

 For developing the SURF Research Cloud applications locally you can use the [Vagrant instructions](VAGRANT.md)

-## SURF Reseach cloud Catalog item registration
+## SURF Reseach cloud catalog item registration

-To register the eWaterCycle application on the SURF Research cloud, follow instructions in [SURF Research cloud developer document](SRC-DEVEL.md).
+To register the eWaterCycle platform on the SURF Research cloud, follow instructions in [SURF Research cloud developer document](SRC-DEVEL.md).

 ## SURF Research cloud workspace